 Cryptocurrencies projects have always been technically complex, involving state-of-the-art technologies and designs in cryptography and decentralization, among others.
 Nowadays, they are also functionally complex: it’s no longer just about sending and receiving a single currency, we see more and more individual projects with their own purpose and identity, their own innovative features, such as staking, rewards, tokens, smart contracts, on-chain governance, etc.

-Therefore, every new coin integration calls for a preliminary analysis, to gather all information about the coin before being able to start coding and make sure nothing is left in the shadow.
+Therefore, every new blockchain integration calls for a preliminary analysis, to gather all information about the blockchain and its coin before being able to start coding and make sure nothing is left in the shadow.
 In order to do so, this pre-analysis has to cover both the functional and technical aspects of the coin.

 The Technical assessment phase consists firstly in acquiring a thorough understanding of the blockchain protocol, considering the generic and specific aspects.

-This filled out form is an exemple of how you can achieve this first step: technical_assessment_polkadot_v2.pdf
+This filled out form is an example of how you can do this first step: technical_assessment_polkadot_v2.pdf

 Secondly, choices must be made concerning the Specific features.

 And lastly, special care and careful consideration must be given to providing the Indexer Solution.

 The output of this phase is a detailed proposition of choices made and discussed with Ledger for agreement, before coding starts.
 This is done at a joint meeting to agree on the Acceptance Plan.